 The blue barrel of this fire hydrant means it

 has a water-flow capacity of 1,500 or greater gallons per minute.

 What other marking guidelines are there for fire hydrants?

 The NFPA also encourages the use of reflective paint to increase visibility at night.
 To help firefighters distinguish public hydrants from private, the NFPA suggests private hydrants be painted a different color —preferably red.

 Any hydrant with a pressure rating under 20 pounds per square inch should have its rating stenciled in black on the hydrant top.

 If a hydrant is temporarily out of service, it should be covered with a black bag, or something else that indicates it’s not to be used.
 Inoperative hydrants should be removed.
 Again, these recommendations are designed to give firefighters the information they need, quickly and visually.

-NFPA 291 is not a law, it’s a guideline.
-This means not all fire districts follow the coding system.
-In some areas, the water district paints the hydrants.
-In others, the fire and water districts share this responsibility.
-It’s up to each municipality to determine if and how color-coding will be used.
-Washington State Legislature has issued minimum standards for fire hydrants but does not stipulate any color-coding.
+NFPA 291 is not a law; it’s a guideline.
+This means not all communities follow the color-coding system.
+It’s up to each community to determine if and how color-coding will be used.
+The Washington State Legislature has issued minimum standards for fire hydrants but does not stipulate any color-coding.

 Some fire-fighting professionals feel that color-coding is no longer relevant, since hydrant information is readily accessible on mobile devices.
 Others maintain that it’s still necessary for conveying information quickly and effectively.
 Either way, the practice of color coding fire hydrants remains in use in many places and will likely continue for the foreseeable future.